 UAV Permanent Id (UPID): this identifier corresponds e.g., to a manufacturer H/W id, serial number.
 It is used as a long-term identifier for UAV authentication along with associated credentials (e.g., certificate).

 UAS Temporary Id (UTID): allocated by USS/UTM after successful UAV authentication and authorization by USS/UTM or following successful pairing authorization by USS/UTM of UAV with UAV-C. The UTID (e.g., corresponds to FAA Session ID) may be used for UAS remote identification and tracking.
 UTID is assumed to be a pseudonym, i.e., to be different from UPID for privacy protection reasons, unless otherwise mandated by local regulations.
+The UTID is assumed to be CAA Level ID.
+The same UTID may be shared between a UAV and UAV-C pair forming a UAS, or UAV and UAV-C may have separate UTIDs.

 The main building blocks of the solution are: